illinois-impact/ece408_project/README.md

 ### Profiling

-You can gather detailed GPU profile information with `nvprof`.
+You can gather detailed GPU profile information with `nvprof` and view that information with `nvvp`.
-To use `nvprof`, you'll need to be using the `cwpearson/2017fa_ece408_mxnet_docker:amd64-gpu-latest` image.

 You can see some simple information like so (as we did in milestone 1):